Azure/azure-policy/README.md

 ### Other Support for Azure Policy

 If you are encountering livesite issues or difficulties in implementing new policies that may be due to problems in Azure Policy itself, open a support ticket at [**Azure Customer Support**](https://azure.microsoft.com/support/create-ticket/).
-If you want to submit an idea for consideration, add an idea or upvote an existing idea at [**Azure Governance User Voice**](https://feedback.azure.com/forums/915958-azure-governance).
+If you want to submit an idea for consideration, add an idea or upvote an existing idea at [**Azure Governance Ideas**](https://feedback.azure.com/d365community/forum/675ae472-f324-ec11-b6e6-000d3a4f0da0#).

 ## Known Issues